bionumpy/bionumpy/docs_source/manuscript/index.rst

 .. figure:: ../ragged_array_figure.png
-   :width: 60%
+   :width: 100%

-   **Overview of the RaggedArray data structure**.
+   **Overview of the RaggedArray and EncodedRaggedArray data structures**.
 A RaggedArray is similar to a NumPy array/matrix but can represent a matrix consisting of rows with varying lengths (a).
-This makes it able to efficiently represent e.g. DNA-sequences with varying lengths in a shared data structure.
+This makes it able to efficiently represent data with varying lengths in a shared data structure.
 A RaggedArray supports many of the same operations as NumPy arrays, such as indexing (b), vectorization (c) and reduction (d).
+An EncodedRaggedArray is a RaggedArray that supports storing and operating on non-numeric data (e.g. DNA-sequences) by encoding the data and keeping track of the encoding (e).
+An EncodedRaggedArray supports the same operations as RaggedArrays (f).
 This figure is an adopted and modified version of  Figure 1 in :cite:`numpy` and is licensed under a Creative Commons Attribution 4.0 International License (`<http://creativecommons.org/licenses/by/4.0/>`_).

 Development